Vesna Jaksic is civil engineer specialised in design, testing and monitoring of structures.

-Vesna graduated in 2000 and obtained MSc in structural engineering in 2001 at the Faculty of Civil Engineering, University of Belgrade, Serbia.
-She obtained MSc in 2004 and PhD in 2014 at the Department of Civil and Environmental Engineering, UCC, Ireland.
+Vesna graduated and obtained MSc in structural engineering at the Faculty of Civil Engineering, University of Belgrade, Serbia.
+She obtained MSc and PhD at the Department of Civil and Environmental Engineering, UCC, Ireland.
 She worked in both civil engineering industry and academia sectors.
-Working as project engineer she contributed to over 45 different structural projects in a range of different industries.
-Her work in academia includes tutorials and labs for the undergraduate courses (Engineering Structures, Solid and Structural Mechanics I, II, and III) and co-supervision of the internship, final year, and master students.
-She contributed to the creation of Hydromet Research Group and Dynamical System and Risk Laboratory at UCC.
-She acted as presenter and demonstrator (exhibitor) for UCC Department of Civil Engineering in collaboration with IEI, at Discovery, Cork Science Festivals.
+Working as a project engineer she contributed to over 45 different structural projects in a range of different industries.

 Vesna was awarded Teagasc Walsh (The Irish Agriculture and Food Development Authority) Fellowship (2002 – 2004), IRCSET (Irish Research Council for Science, Engineering, and Technology) PhD scholarship (2010 – 2013), and SFI (Science Foundation Ireland) Advance Award (2014-2016).

-During her research career, Vesna produced publications, participated in conferences, and contributed to numerous projects, such as CELTICFLUX (funded by Irish EPA), FORESTSOILC (funded by COFORD and STRIVE), LEANWIND (FP7 funded by EU), and various industry collaboration projects.
-Currently, she is a senior post-doctoral researcher in MaREI Research Institute, where she is involved in MARINCOMP EU FP7 project (Marie Curie IAPP programme), FloTEC H2020 project and Transport and Urban Development COST Action TU1406.
-Vesna was visiting researcher at SME Eir Composites Teo.
-(December 2014 and July 2015) and R&D ScotRenewables Tidal Power Ltd. (July-August 2016).
-She is also a regular visiting researcher at the Institute of Materials and Processes, University of Edinburgh, UK.
+During her research career, Vesna contributed to numerous projects, such as CELTICFLUX (funded by Irish EPA), FORESTSOILC (funded by COFORD and STRIVE), LEANWIND (EU FP7), MARINCOMP (EU FP7 Marie Curie IAPP programme), FloTEC (EU H2020) and various industry collaboration projects.
+Currently, she is a lecturer in Civil, Structural and Environmental Department at CIT and a researcher in MaREI, where she is involved in Urban Development COST Action TU1406 and ReNu2Farm Interreg North-West Europe project.
+She is also a Visiting Professor at the College of Science and Engineering, University of Edinburgh, UK.